ndiego/block-visibility/readme.txt

 * EditorsKit
 * Genesis Blocks

 Find an issue?
 Let us know in the plugin support forum, and we will investigate ASAP.
-Excellent compatibility with the greater WordPress block ecosystem is our top priority.
+Excellent compatibility with the greater WordPress block ecosystem is a top priority.

 === Stay Connected ===